SC/MP 8-bit Microprocessor Kit

 (Young) CuriousMarc SC/MP Programs

-I recovered my hand-assembled programs from working with the kit during my childhood, working freehand on lined paper in the margin of the same pages I had used for some school assignments .
-I did not have access to another computer, a printer or even less a typewriter obviously.
-So were the times in 1978.
+I recovered my hand-assembled programs from my childhood, working freehand on lined paper in the margin of the same pages I had used for some school assignments .
+I did not have access to another computer, a printer or even less a typewriter.
+So were the times in 1978, but that sure did not stop me.

-The programs are well commented enough that I could figure out what they did.
-In retrospect and considering I learned all by myself from trial and error, they were correctly structured and worked well.
+The programs were commented well enough that I could still figure out what they did.
+In retrospect, and considering I learned all by myself from trial and error, they were surprisingly well structured and worked well.
 A few of them are demonstrated in the video.
-Below are scans of all the programs I retrieved, along with some school assignments, all in French.
-The English notes were added by me one I recovered the notes recently and tried to make sense of them.
+Below are scans of the programs I retrieved (along with some school assignments), all in French.
+The English notes were added by me after I recently recovered the listings and tried to make sense of them.

-For the restoration, I had to improvise a adapter to replace my failed ROM chip.
-The original ROM chip is a rather rare National Semiconductor 512B Mask ROM.
+I had to improvise a adapter to replace the failed mask ROM chip that originally came with the kit.
+The original ROM chip is a rather obscure National Semiconductor 512B Mask ROM.
 Fortunately it had a PROM equivalent, the MM5214, from which I could derive the pinout.
 It's an old and weird animal, 8x512 bit, requiring +5V and -12V supply, and with a totally non-standard pinout.
 I made an adapter to replace it with a standard Intel 2716 EPROM, which required some pin shuffling.
 Since the 2716 is a 8x2048 bit ROM, one can theoretically fit 4 of the original mask ROMS in it.
 Dip switches are provided to select which 1/4 of the 2716 to use.
 I created a ROM image to load in the 2716 (see above) which has the two known ROM versions for the kit.

 I did not go through the trouble of making a PCB for this adapter, and just wired it on a Jameco PT prototype board.